ctfer-io/romeo/environment/README.md

           namespace: ${{ steps.install.outputs.namespace }}
 ```

-You can then mount the PVC claim name (see [outputs](#outputs)) with the technology of your choice : Helm, Terraform,
+You can then mount the PVC claim name (see [outputs](#outputs)) with the technology of your choice: Helm, Terraform,

 > [!IMPORTANT]
 > Your program **must** mount the PVC, but also **run and stop**.
 >
-> If your program is not improperly stopped, or not stopped at all, the coverages are not completly written on disk leading to **incomplete coverages**.
+> If your program is improperly stopped, or not stopped at all, the coverages are not completly written on disk leading to **incomplete coverages**.

 Once your tests ran, you can [download the coverages](../download).